manaty226/remix-auth-openid/README.md

 # OpenID Connect Strategy

 This is a strategy for [Remix Auth](https://remix.run/resources/remix-auth) to authenticate users using OpenID Connect(OIDC).
 Unlike the existing OIDC strategy for Remix Auth, this strategy faithfully follow the OIDC protocol based on [node-openid-client](https://github.com/panva/node-openid-client).
-For example, it checks ID token signature, nonce value and other paramters to prevent impersonate attacks.
+For example, it checks ID token signature, nonce value and other parameters to prevent impersonate attacks.

 # Get Started